YetAnotherClown/YetAnotherNet/docs/getting-started.md

 local function exampleSystem(world, net)
-    -- Query through every networking call that frame on the Server for i, player, args... in net:query(ExampleIdentifier) do -- Do something
+    -- Query through every networking call that frame on the Server for i, player, identifier, args... in net:query(ExampleIdentifier) do -- Do something
     end

-    -- Query through every networking call that frame on the Client for i, args... in net:query(ExampleIdentifier) do
-        -- Do something
+    -- Query through every networking call that frame on the Client for i, _, identifier, args... in net:query(ExampleIdentifier) do -- Do something
     end